 As part of our continued commitment to responsible supply chain management and sustainable procurement, and in response to the Modern Slavery Act, we enhanced our Supplier Code of Conduct by clarifying our requirements in this area.
 The Supplier Code of Conduct, which is available on our website, applies to all vendors in our supply chain globally.
-It describes the expectations we have of our vendors to conduct business responsibly, including with respect to compliance with the requirements of applicable slavery, forced labour, child labour and human trafficking laws.
-The Supplier Code of Conduct describes The Executive Office’s commitments regarding social responsibility, health and safety, labour and human rights, ethics and other responsible business practices.
+It describes our expectations of our vendors to conduct business responsibly, including compliance with the requirements of applicable slavery, forced labour, child labour and human trafficking laws.
+In addition, the Supplier Code of Conduct describes The Executive Office’s commitments regarding social responsibility, health and safety, labour and human rights, ethics and other responsible business practices.

 All vendors engaged in providing products and services to The Executive Office are expected to act in accordance with the Supplier Code of Conduct, including by aligning their guidelines, policies and practices with the Supplier Code of Conduct and by communicating and enforcing its provisions throughout their organizations and supply chains.
-A violation of the requirements of the Supplier Code of Conduct may lead to review or termination of our relationship.
+A violation of the Supplier Code of Conduct requirements may lead to a review or termination of our relationship.

-Our Employee Code of Conduct and our policies on Whistleblowing, Escalation and Speaking Up, Reporting of Illegal or Unethical Conduct and Non-Retaliation, and Suspicious Activity Reporting empower our employees and contractors to report concerns in confidence without fear of retaliation.
+Our Employee Code of Conduct and our Whistleblowing, Escalation and Speaking Up policies, Reporting of Illegal or Unethical Conduct and Non-Retaliation, and Suspicious Activity Reporting empower our employees and contractors to report concerns in confidence without fear of retaliation.

 IV.
 Risk Assessment

 We have evaluated the nature and extent of our exposure to the risk of modern slavery and human trafficking in industries and geographies that we perceive to be of higher risk, including real estate, construction, and facilities management.
-Based on this risk evaluation, we introduced mandatory training to our key procurement staff, specifically addressing the identification of risks of slavery and human trafficking within our supply chain.
-We will continue to assess the risks associated with our business and supply chain and expand the scope of our focus, as necessary.
+Based on this risk evaluation, we introduced mandatory training to our crucial procurement staff, explicitly addressing the identification of risks of slavery and human trafficking within our supply chain.
+We will continue to assess the risks associated with our business and supply chain and expand the scope of our focus as necessary.

 We acknowledge that educating our staff is fundamental to ensuring potential human rights and modern slavery risks are identified and managed.
-The Executive Office’s current on-boarding and refresher training for staff include The Executive Office’s Code of Conduct, with a specific focus on conducting business in full compliance with all applicable laws and regulations, and in accordance with the highest ethical standards; and willing to take a stand to correct or prevent any improper activity.
+Accordingly, the Executive Office’s current on-boarding and refresher training for staff include The Executive Office’s Code of Conduct, with a specific focus on conducting business in full compliance with all applicable laws and regulations and in accordance with the highest ethical standards; and willingness to take a stand to correct or prevent any improper activity.